softworkz/embyuserwiki/Connectivity.md

 Emby apps can automatically discover your Emby Server on your home network, so in most cases, there's nothing more you need to do.
 But in the event this does not work, you can still connect to your Emby Server by manually entering the server's address.

+To locate your server's internal address, simply open the Emby Server Dashboard on the Emby Server machine, typically http://localhost:8096

 ![](images/server/connectivity2.jpg)